Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-17-R-is-for-Art.md

 </center>

-_3D Topography of Living Room Trail and Surrounding Area._
+->_3D Topography of Living Room Trail and Surrounding Area._<-

 **Closing thoughts**:

-3D visualizations of topography have quite a few promising applications
-- helping Jim spend more time with his pieces and less time scrolling through 2D terrain is one fairly niche use-case (nonetheless one I’m excited about supporting).
+3D visualizations of topography have quite a few promising applications helping Jim spend more time with his pieces and less time scrolling through 2D terrain is one fairly niche use-case (nonetheless one I’m excited about supporting).

 For something that might appeal to a broader audience, I think replacing standard 2D topographical maps with 3D renderings would be a boon for